2026 NTP Symposium

 Location: First Floor Auditorium

-Description: Watch UW-Madison faculty members, debate about Organoids (NAMs) Vs Animal Models for Neuroscience Research.
+Description: Watch UW-Madison faculty members, debate about if organoids can replace animal models.
 This debate brings together experts to critically examine the strengths, limitations, and ethical considerations of two leading approaches in neuroscience research.
 The discussion explores how each model advances our understanding of neural development, disease, and treatment, while questioning their translational relevance and future roles.
 Attendees gain insight into whether emerging organoid technologies can complement or potentially replace traditional animal models.

-Dr. David Gamm, Dr. Anita Bhattacharya, and Dr. Randolph Ashton will argue in favor of Organoids (NAMs), while Dr. Marina Emborg, Dr. David Herzfeld, and Dr. Betsy Quinlan will defend the use of animal models, with Dr. Abbas Rizvi moderating and guiding the discussion to ensure it remains fair and balanced.
+Dr. David Gamm, Dr. Anita Bhattacharya, and Dr. Randolph Ashton will argue in favor of Organoids (NAMs), while Dr. Marina Emborg, Dr. David Herzfeld, and Dr. Ali Mohebi will defend the use of animal models, with Dr. Abbas Rizvi moderating and guiding the discussion to ensure it remains fair and balanced.

 Professional Development Workshops